animal-tree/Writing-stuff/Stuff22-Sam.md

 $\mathrm{I_\mathit{I}}(\mathrm{I_\mathit{J}}) \not\rightarrow \mathrm{I}_I(\mathrm{I}_K) \vert J \neq K$

-In other words, qualia are distinguishable in the domain of Qualia.
+In other words, qualia are distinguishable in the domain of observers in Qualia.

 Notice there is no contradiction to this in the definition of equivalence.